Contents

 When it comes to net worth, debts are considered liabilities that reduce your net worth.
 In some cases, they can even cause you to have a negative net worth.
 Keeping up on these debts and paying them off is extremely beneficial to your net worth.
 This process can also take time, but even small amounts can make a huge difference.

-For some people, the easiest way to pay off their debts is to consolidate everything into one monthly payment then put extra on that one payment when they have it available..
+For some people, the easiest way to pay off their debts is to consolidate everything into one monthly payment, then put extra money on that one payment when they have it available.
 Others choose to start with the smallest amount and pay it off, then keep going from there.
-Whatever method you choose, reducing your liability is key when it comes to your net worth.
+Whatever method you choose, reducing your liability is key to your net worth.

 Income and Net Worth

 When you’re determining your net worth, it’s important to remember that your income doesn’t dictate your net worth.
 Many lower-income households have a high net worth.
-While wealthy households also usually have a high net worth, most of the wealthiest households have a high income and a high net worth.
+While wealthy households usually have high net worth, most of the wealthiest households also have high incomes.

 The reason that your income level doesn’t affect your net worth is that your net worth is driven largely by the assets and funds you have saved.
 For this reason, real estate’s role in your net worth is going to be much higher.
 This is the same with other forms of investing.